My most recently added males are at the top of this page, starting with Solaris: Male born June, 2019. From European

 VLAD — Male — Estimated Age 6

 Vlad was raised as a pet and handled a lot, and he is easily the most mellow of all the males.

-Ares and Vlad were the primary breeders with Kerberos and Ajax as backup breeder males.
+Ares and Vlad were the primary breeders with Kerberos and Ajax as backup breeder males in 2018.
 Each female was bred 3 or 4 times during the first two weeks of February 2018.
 As the males aggressively bite the shoulders of the females during breeding, often drawing blood, I limit the number of encounters and stand guard to separate the animals if things go wrong.
 I’ll give more information on the breeding later in another section.

 AJAX — Male — Age around 15 to 16 years old.
 (Ajax from the Greek Aias, hero of the Trojan war, not from the household cleaner.)